 In assessing the adequacy of the allowance, we review our loan portfolio by separate categories which have similar risk and collateral characteristics, e.g., multi-family residential, commercial real estate, one-to-four family mixeduse property, one-to-four family residential, co-operative apartment, construction, SBA, commercial business, taxi medallion and consumer loans.
 General provisions are established against performing loans in our portfolio in amounts deemed prudent based on our qualitative analysis of the factors, including the historical loss experience, delinquency trends and local economic conditions.
-The national and local economies were generally considered to be in a recession from December 2007 through the middle of 2009.
-This resulted in increased unemployment and declining property values, although the property value declines in our market, the New York City metropolitan area, have not been as great as many other areas of the country.
-While the national and local economies have shown signs of improvement since the middle of 2010, improvements in unemployment have lagged until recently when the unemployment rate decreased to 5.0% at December 2015 from 6.2% at December 2014, for the New York City region, according to the New York Department of Labor.
-The improvement in the level of unemployment has had a positive effect on our loan portfolio.
-Non-performing loans totaled \$26.1 million and \$34.2 million at December 31, 2015 and 2014, respectively.
+Non-performing loans totaled \$21.4 million and \$26.1 million at December 31, 2016 and 2015, respectively.
 The Bank's underwriting standards generally require a loan-to-value ratio of no more than 75% at the time the loan is originated.
-At December 31, 2015, the outstanding principal balance of our impaired mortgage loans was approximately 38% of the estimated current value of the supporting collateral, after considering the charge-offs that have been recorded.
-We incurred total net charge-offs of \$2.6 million and \$0.7 million during the years ended December 31, 2015 and 2014, respectively.
-The improvement in non-performing loans allowed us to record a benefit in the provision for loan losses of \$1.0 million and \$6.0 million for the years ended December 31, 2015 and 2014, respectively, compared to a provision expense of \$13.9 million recorded for the year ended December 31, 2013.
-Management has concluded, and the Board of Directors has concurred, that at December 31, 2015, the allowance was sufficient to absorb losses inherent in our loan portfolio.
+At December 31, 2016, the outstanding principal balance of our impaired mortgage loans was approximately 39% of the estimated current value of the supporting collateral, after considering the charge-offs that have been recorded.
+We incurred total net recoveries (charge-offs) of \$0.7 million and (\$2.6) million during the years ended December 31, 2016 and 2015, respectively.
+The improvement in non-performing loans allowed us to not record a provision for the year ended December 31, 2016 and record a benefit in the provision for loan losses of \$1.0 million and \$6.0 million for the years ended December 31, 2015 and 2014, respectively.
+Management has concluded, and the Board of Directors has concurred, that at December 31, 2016, the allowance was sufficient to absorb losses inherent in our loan portfolio.